Florence's 'violent grind' leaves at least four dead in Carolinas

 Governor Cooper said the state would arrange a visit by Trump “at an appropriate time.”

-“Afterwards, I’m going to drink a bottle of whiskey and take a two-day nap, but right now I’m walking the neighborhood making sure my neighbors are fine because nobody can get in here.”
+“Afterwards, I’m going to drink a bottle of whiskey and take a two-day nap, but right now I’m walking the neighbourhood making sure my neighbours are fine because nobody can get in here.”

 More than 722,000 homes and businesses were without power in the Carolinas early on Friday, utility officials said.
 Utility companies said millions were expected to lose power and restoration could take weeks.